k-l-lambda/other-agent-mcp/README.md

 ### run_agent

-Run a LangChain agent with the given prompt.
+Run a LangChain agent with the given prompt (stateless, single-turn).

 **Parameters:**